Mr. Gatti's Pizza: Turn of millennium

 Some Gatti's Pizza locations are branded under the GattiTown name; these are based on the Family Entertainment Concept (FEC) with a larger physical footprint and a dedicated gaming and attraction based midway.

 In 2004, Blue Sage Capital bought the chain.
 Three years later in 2007, Blue Sage renamed Mr. Gatti's as Gatti's Pizza to reflect current trends.
-In 2011, Blue Sage announced that they would construct four new super-sized Gatti's restaurants based on their GattiTown model.
-The new locations were between 45,000 and 60,000 square feet.
-In addition, typical features included bumpers cars, go-karts, miniature golf, and miniature bowling.
-Those locations are based in Clearwater, Florida; El Paso, Texas; Lafayette, Louisiana; Oklahoma City, Oklahoma; and Sugar Land, Texas.
-They were all expected to open by late 2011.
-In addition, two former Gatti's Pizza restaurants were scheduled for renovation into smaller-sized variants of the GattiTown model in Corbin and Lexington, Kentucky.
-Completion of the renovations was expected by late 2014.

 In June 2015, Blue Sage sold Gatti's Pizza to Sovrano, LLC for an undisclosed amount with Michael Poates, president of Sovrano, being appointed president and CEO of Mr Gatti's.
+In February 2016, Sovrano, LLC renamed Gatti's Pizza back to Mr. Gatti's Pizza due to only 30% of Google searches using the rebranded "Gatti's Pizza's" moniker.

 In January 2019, Fort Worth-based Sovrano LLC, the owner of Mr. Gatti's Pizza, filed for Chapter 11 bankruptcy protection in U.S. Bankruptcy Court for the Northern District of Texas, claiming liabilities of $10 million to $50 million.
 Approximately 70 locations in eight states remained in business, six months before the COVID-19 pandemic began.

+As of 2024, the Mr. Gatti's website lists 75 locations — 44 in Texas, 14 in Kentucky, 8 in Louisiana, 3 in Indiana, 2 each in Alabama and Tennessee, and 1 each in Ohio and Oklahoma.